lolsatdanger/gentlemans-gallery/README.md

 # Gentlemans Gallery
 Changes from rezreal original:
 1. Cayote device linking made to match https://github.com/rezreal/coyote , which seems to have resolved connecting a device.
 (It was not working before)
 2. Images are no longer censored in the browser itself and no boxes are displayed.
-(This, personally, defeats the purpose of not looking if you can't look anyway)
+(Censoring, personally, defeats the purpose of not looking if you can't look anyway)
 3. Button to start gallery was not appearing for me--it now is always shown, but obviously only works when you load images first.

 to do: